 In contrast, BPM is used to automate end-to-end processes.
 This is done in different ways:

-- It describes the work that people do, that is, their work processes.
+2. It describes people’s work, that is, their work processes.

 There are aspects of standardization and documentation here, but BPM is also key to getting people to work together.
-Ultimately BPM is about mapping a process, tracking its performance, and looking for opportunities to improve that performance.
+Ultimately BPM is about mapping a process, tracking its performance, and looking for opportunities to improve it.

 BPM and RPA combined

-RPA is a tool that can expand and elevate the basic tasks that BPM performs.
+RPA is a tool that can expand and elevate BPM’s basic tasks.
 While RPA and BPM are different terms, they complement each other and, when deployed together, can contribute to digital transformation.

 So what is the complementary relationship between RPA and BPM?